Dividend distribution: the new rules of the “Flex BV’ (LTD)

 A document, drawn up when a Dutch company or legal person is set up, and which regulates the operations of the company and defines its purpose.

-» Meer over articles of Association Articles of Association.
-This test is also called the ‘restricted balance sheet test’.
+» Meer over articles of association Articles of Association.
+This test is also called the ‘restricted balance sheet A financial method to show how a company is doing financially.

 Dividend payment test by the board of management of the company